zmontgo/Bartholomew/README.md

 # Bartholomew

-A custom Discord bot for the Prayer Room Discord Server, a community dedicated to the creation, consumption, admiration, and discussion of literature.
+A custom Discord bot for the Prayer Room Discord Server, a Christian community dedicated to fellowship with God and with others.
+All are welcome, regardless of whether you are a Christian or simply interested in learning about Christianity.